Margaret S. Collins: Education

 After her early graduation from West Virginia State College's Laboratory High School, Collins continued her education until she received a Ph.D. in zoology in 1950.
 In 1936 Collins started her first year at West Virginia State University, a historically Black university, on an academic scholarship.
-Collins faced a lot of difficulties as an undergraduate at West Virginia State University due to her gender.
-She struggled to find a mentor in Biology, which was a predominantly male-dominated field.
+Collins faced many difficulties as an undergraduate at West Virginia State University due to her gender.
+She struggled to find a mentor in Biology, which was a male-dominated field.
 Collins eventually received mentorship from Toye Davis and Frederick Lehner, who were both professors at West Virginia State University.
 Together Davis and Lehner helped find Collins opportunities in the field of Biology.
 In 1943, Collins gained her Bachelor of Science degree in biology with minors in Physics and German.
 Later in 1943 Collins enrolled in the University of Chicago graduating in 1950 with a Ph.D. in zoology.
 Alfred E. Emerson, a termite expert, mentored Collins at the University of Chicago.
 Emerson assisted Collins in her studies and shielded her from racism, but he did not let her do fieldwork because he thought women were irritating during scientific expeditions.
 Emerson helped Collins develop and complete her dissertation, Differences in Toleration of Drying among Species of Termites (Reticulitermes).
 Collins's dissertation is well regarded in the field of entomology and is cited very often.
 Collins also wrote an article based on her dissertation in Ecology, the journal of the Ecological Society of America.
 When Collins received her PhD., she became the third African-American female zoologist and the first African-American female entomologist.